 FINDING: The Applicant does not anticipate the installation of streetlights.
+Criteria does not apply.

 V. Utilities.
 The developer shall make necessary arrangements with the serving utility companies for the installation of all proposed or required utilities, which may include electrical power, natural gas, telephone, cable television and the like.